Loading...

 Biography

-Tin's self-released albums have also achieved considerable acclaim.
-His debut album, the multi-lingual song cycle Calling All Dawns, won him a second Grammy in 2011 for Best Classical Crossover Album, and his follow-up release The Drop That Contained the Sea debuted at #1 on Billboard's classical charts, and premiered to a sold-out audience at Carnegie Hall's Stern Auditorium.
-His third album To Shiver the Sky also debuted at #1, and was funded by a record-breaking Kickstarter campaign that raised $221,415, smashing all previous classical music crowdfunding records.
-His fourth album, The Lost Birds, is a collaboration with acclaimed British vocal ensemble VOCES8, and was nominated for a Grammy Award in 2023.
-He is also an in-demand collaborator, working with musicians across a wide-range of genres: Lang Lang, Danielle de Niese, Alan Menken, BT, and Danny Elfman, to name a few.
+His debut album, the multi-lingual song cycle Calling All Dawns, won him a second Grammy in 2011, and his follow-up release The Drop That Contained the Sea debuted at #1 on Billboard's classical charts having premiered to a sold-out audience at Carnegie Hall's Stern Auditorium.
+His next album To Shiver the Sky also debuted at #1, and was funded by a record-breaking Kickstarter campaign that raised $221,415.
+The Lost Birds, a collaboration with acclaimed British vocal ensemble VOCES8, was nominated for a Grammy Award in 2023 and has been heard live across Europe, the US, Asia and Australia.
+He is also an in-demand collaborator, working with musicians across a wide-range of genres: Lang Lang, VOCES8, Danielle de Niese, Lara Downes, Alan Menken, BT, and Danny Elfman, to name a few.

-California-born, British-educated Christopher Tin is a two-time Grammy-winning composer of concert and media music.
-Time Magazine calls his music 'rousing' and 'anthemic', while The Guardian calls it 'joyful' and 'an intelligent meeting of melody and theme'.
+California-born Christopher Tin is a two-time Grammy-winning composer of concert and media music.
+Critics have hailed his music as "intelligent" (The Guardian), "splendid" and "sophisticated' (Washington Post), "fiercely dramatic" and "Wagnerian in scope" (Wall Street Journal), and "rousing, anthemic" (Time Magazine).
 His output is strikingly diverse: ranging from lush symphonic works, to world-music infused choral anthems, to electro-acoustic film and video game scores.

-His music has been performed and premiered in many of the world's most prestigious venues: Lincoln Center, Kennedy Center, Hollywood Bowl, the United Nations, and Carnegie Hall, where he had an entire concert devoted to his music.
-He has also been performed by ensembles diverse as the Royal Philharmonic Orchestra, National Symphony Orchestra, Metropole Orkest, and US Air Force Band.
+His music has been performed and premiered in many of the world's most prestigious venues: Royal Albert Hall, Lincoln Center, Kennedy Center, Hollywood Bowl, the United Nations, and Carnegie Hall.
+He has also been performed by ensembles diverse as the Royal Philharmonic Orchestra, National Symphony Orchestra, Washington National Opera, Queensland Symphony Orchestra, Metropole Orkest, and US Air Force Band.

 His song "Baba Yetu", a Swahili setting of The Lord's Prayer, is a modern choral standard, fusing together infectious melody and gospel rhythms with complex modulations and soaring orchestration.
-It was the winner of the 2011 Grammy Award for Best Instrumental Arrangement Accompanying Vocals, and is one of the all-time best-selling choral octavos for Alfred Publishing, as well as being one of the most frequently performed contemporary choral pieces.
+It was the winner of the 2011 Grammy Award for Best Instrumental Arrangement Accompanying Vocals, and is one of the most frequently performed contemporary choral pieces.
 Originally written as the theme song for the video game Civilization IV, its place in history was cemented when the Guinness Book of World Records recognized it as the first piece of music written for a video game ever to win a Grammy.
 It's also one of the only pieces of video game music, or contemporary choral music, to transcend into pop culture.
 It's been licensed for use by groups ranging from Premier League Football to the Vatican.
 Two different contestants performed it in the same season of America's Got Talent.
 It was even a question on the legendary game show Jeopardy!

 Tin's self-released albums have also achieved considerable acclaim.
 His debut album, the multi-lingual song cycle Calling All Dawns, won him a second Grammy in 2011 for Best Classical Crossover Album, and his follow-up release The Drop That Contained the Sea debuted at #1 on Billboard's classical charts, and premiered to a sold-out audience at Carnegie Hall's Stern Auditorium.
 His third album To Shiver the Sky also debuted at #1, and was funded by a record-breaking Kickstarter campaign that raised $221,415, smashing all previous classical music crowdfunding records.
 His fourth album, The Lost Birds, is a collaboration with acclaimed British vocal ensemble VOCES8, and was nominated for a Grammy Award in 2023.